RichardScottOZ/geoscience-data-utils/README.md

 The package uses GitHub Actions for the automation of [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).
 There are 2 so-called workflows:

 - `build_test.yml` &mdash; build and test the distribution using `pytest`.
 - `publish-docs.yml` &mdash; build and publish the documentation to GitHub pages.
-Note that this requires you to anble GitHub package on your repo.
+Note that this requires you to enable GitHub package on your repo.

 ## Publishing to PyPI